I'm Honey!

 6. Visit your podiatrist.

-8. REMEMBER: YOUR SHOES TELEGRAPH MANY MESSAGES ABOUT YOUR PERSONALITY.
+10. REMEMBER: YOUR SHOES TELEGRAPH MANY MESSAGES ABOUT YOUR PERSONALITY.

 In a woman’s closet shoes seem to rule the day.
 It is a statistic.
 Women have more shoes than any other item in their wardrobe.
 Of course, she dreams, as her eyes scan her shoe stash, of still wearing her full salon of shoes.

-Of course, customers want certain brands and shoes must be in very good shape, but for many of you if there are shoes you can no longer wear that may prove an option.
+Of course, customers want certain brands and shoes must be in very good shape, but for many of you if there are shoes you can no longer wear that may prove to be an option.
 Then…you can replace the old with the new.
 How fun.

 Style